David Ricardo: Banking

 Ricardo was a man of many trades, economically and financially speaking.
 Ricardo was able to recognize and identify the problem presented through banking within regulations and debauched standards of approval at certain times.
 Ricardo knew that banks in rural areas as well as the Bank of England had increased note lending and overall lending in 1810.
 Through this, Ricardo proved subsequent changes in price level through the market was also affected and thus new regulations needed to be made available.
 Furthermore, Ricardo was able to understand and distinguish the socioeconomic makeup that created and established parameters around different classes within the economy.
-Ricardo advocated for the productive powers of labor to be held in high concern as the most influential of devices that played a role in the progression of the American Economy along with others.
+Ricardo advocated for the productive powers of labour to be held in high concern as the most influential of devices that played a role in the progression of the American Economy along with others.
 In addition, Ricardo made notable advancements in the concept build involving reactions in the open market when considering banking altercations, stock investments, or other considerable impacting events.
 Ricardo wanted to establish a firm ground between the bank and the control over monetary policy because there was power within the banking system that Ricardo believed needed to be considered carefully.
-In 1816, Ricardo said “In the present state of the law, they have the power, without any control whatever, of increasing or reducing the circulation in any degree they may think proper: a power which should neither be entrusted to the State itself, nor to anybody in it; as there can be no security for the uniformity in the value of the currency, when its augmentation or diminution depends solely on the will of the issuers.”
+In 1816, Ricardo said "In the present state of the law, they have the power, without any control whatever, of increasing or reducing the circulation in any degree they may think proper: a power which should neither be entrusted to the State itself, nor to anybody in it; as there can be no security for the uniformity in the value of the currency, when its augmentation or diminution depends solely on the will of the issuers."
 Ricardo felt the circulation of money and the decision behind how much is available at any time should not be entrusted to either the State, or any individual.
 Ricardo argued for the most even distribution possible with the highest control readily available.